-Nepal Telecom (NTC) kicked off its eSIM service a couple of months ago.
+Nepal Telecom (NTC) was the first telco to kick off its eSIM service in September 2022.
 And on November 25, 2022, Nepal’s second-largest telecom operator, Ncell launched eSIM to its customers as well.
-As expected, the company has made the process of upgrading to eSIM completely free.
-So in this post, we’ll be discussing everything about Ncell eSIM upgrade in Nepal, including the process of getting an eSIM, device compatibility, and more.
+As expected, the company made the process of upgrading to eSIM completely free.
+So in this post, we’ll be discussing everything about the latest process of Ncell eSIM upgrade in Nepal, including the process of getting an eSIM, device compatibility, and more.

 What is an eSIM?